wilmaier/viewer-components-react/packages/itwin/grouping-mapping-widget/README.md

-# @itwin/grouping-mapping-widget
+# @itwin/property-validation-widget

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
-The Grouping Mapping widget is a UI component for iTwin Viewer applications that simplifies how users (and developers) interface with the [Reporting Platform APIs](https://developer.bentley.com/apis/insights/overview/).
+The Property Validation widget is a UI component for iTwin Viewer applications that simplifies how users (and developers) interface with the [Validation Platform APIs](https://developer.bentley.com/apis/validation/overview/).
-The grouping-mapping-widget package provides a UiProvider class - `GroupingMappingProvider` - which can be passed into the `uiProviders` prop of the iTwin Viewer's `<Viewer />` component.
+The property-validation-widget package provides a UiProvider class - `PropertyValidationProvider` - which can be passed into the `uiProviders` prop of the iTwin Viewer's `<Viewer />` component.

 ## Getting Started